F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

 This document outlines the guidelines for writing the DPDK Guides and API documentation in RST and Doxygen format.

-It also explains the structure of the DPDK documentation and shows how to build the Html and PDF versions of the documents.
+It also explains the structure of the DPDK documentation and how to build it.

 Structure of the Documentation